Insider Sell: Co-CEO Michael Cannon-Brookes Sells 8,241 Shares o

 The insider's recent sell-off comes amidst a broader trend within Atlassian Corp.
-Over the past year, there have been 510 insider sells and no insider buys.
-This could potentially signal a bearish sentiment within the company's top ranks.
+Over the past year, there have been 512 insider sells and no insider buys.
+This trend is illustrated in the following chart:

 - CEO Buys, CFO Buys: Stocks that are bought by their CEO/CFOs.